tock/tock/doc/reference/trd103-gpio.md

 ========================================

 The GPIO HIL uses fine-grained traits in order to follow the security principle of least privilege.
-For example, that needs to be able to read a GPIO pin should not necessarily be able to reconfigure or write to it.
+For example, something that needs to be able to read a GPIO pin should not necessarily be able to reconfigure or write to it.
 However, because handling multiple small traits at once can be cumbersome, the GPIO HIL defines several standard composite traits: